 Milford is a very small town located in the state of Virginia.
 With a population of 1,915 people and just one neighborhood, Milford is the 230th largest community in Virginia.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Milford is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Milford is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Milford who work in office and administrative support (15.60%), management occupations (10.59%), and law enforcement and fire fighting (10.31%).
+Overall, Milford is a town of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Milford who work in office and administrative support (17.11%), management occupations (16.37%), and architecture and engineering (8.92%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Milford is worth considering.

-In terms of college education, Milford is nearly on par with the US average for all cities of 21.84%: 17.63% of adults 25 and older in Milford have a bachelor's degree or advanced degree.
+The percentage of adults in Milford with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.68% of adults in Milford have a bachelor's degree or advanced degree.

-The per capita income in Milford in 2022 was $34,029, which is middle income relative to Virginia and the nation.
-This equates to an annual income of $136,116 for a family of four.
+The per capita income in Milford in 2022 was $39,412, which is upper middle income relative to Virginia and the nation.
+This equates to an annual income of $157,648 for a family of four.
 However, Milford contains both very wealthy and poor people as well.

-Milford is an extremely ethnically-diverse town.
+Milford is a very ethnically-diverse town.
 The people who call Milford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Milford residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Milford include English, Irish, European, Swedish, and German.
+Important ancestries of people in Milford include English, Irish, European, German, and Scottish.

 The most common language spoken in Milford is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Spanish.

 This neighborhood has wide open spaces, few people, and lots of space to stretch out.
 If you like locations that fit that description, you may like this neighborhood.
 Based on NeighborhoodScout's exclusive analysis, with only 20 people per square mile living here, this neighborhood is less crowded than 94.7% of America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

-Did you know that the neighborhood has more Cuban and British ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more British ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 4.0% of this neighborhood's residents have Cuban ancestry and 2.4% have British ancestry.
+In fact, 3.0% of this neighborhood's residents have British ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.